 The activated carbon filter can capture as many contaminants as possible so that the HEPA filter can effectively remove the contaminants it was designed to.
 By removing larger particles, like dust, hair, PM10 (inhalable particles with diameters of 10 microns and smaller), and pollen particles, the HEPA can then effectively remove finer particles that aren’t captured in pre-filtration.

-Air purification is not just for those already in ill health; it also minimizes the potential for someone to develop adverse health effects due to poor indoor air quality.
+Air purifiers are not just for those already in ill health; it also minimizes the potential for someone to develop adverse health effects due to poor indoor air quality.

-Luckily, multi-stage air purification systems with activated carbon filters can help with:
+Luckily, multi-stage air purifier systems with activated carbon filters can help with:

 Everyone can benefit from purified air, whether in peak physical condition or an at-risk health category.
-Not all air purification is the same.
-By choosing an air purification solution with activated carbon, you can reduce the concentration of harmful gases and VOCs in your home or business.
+Not all air purifiers are the same.
+By choosing an air purifier solution with activated carbon, you can reduce the concentration of harmful gases and VOCs in your home or business.